RLGym/rlgym.github.io/docs/getting-started/getting_started.md

 ```

 ## Training an agent
 You can now train an agent with your learning aglorithm of choice!
-Because RLGym follows the OpenAI Gym API, any of the common Reinforcement Learning algorithm libraries should be supported.
+Because RLGym follows the OpenAI Gym API, any of the common Reinforcement Learning libraries should be supported.
 The following is an example of how to train an agent in the default environment of RLGym using an implementation of PPO from the [Stable Baselines 3](https://stable-baselines3.readthedocs.io/en/master/) library

 ```python